 10 Helpful Tips for Growing Peppers

-Peppers are perfect for home gardening because they’re super fun and easy to grow!
-Even beginners can grow this popular vegetable as long as they observe the correct planting instructions.
+Peppers are perfect for home gardening because they’re easy to grow!
+Even beginners can grow this popular vegetable as long as the correct planting instructions are observed.

 To assist you in growing the best peppers at home, we’re sharing with you these 10 useful tips from A Healthy Lifetime for Me.
 These tips work wonders, so be sure to use them when you start planting!

 1. Plant where they will get at least 10 hours of direct sunlight.

 2. Leave about 18-20″ space between each plant to allow for air to circulate.
 Hot pepper cultivars need less room in between plants than sweet varieties.

 3. Stake or cage taller varieties so that the stems do not break in strong winds or due to a heavy fruit load.

 4. Make sure your pepper plants receive at least an inch of water a week.
 Use a gallon of water daily during extreme heat and drought.
 Keep soil evenly moist for good growth.